Skip to main content

 NMRium teaching

-NMRium is likely the best platform to teach structure elucidation to students.
-You may already have a look at series of exercises using the following links
+NMRium is likely the best platform for teaching structure elucidation to students.
+You can already look at existing series of exercises through the following links:

 Creating your own series